eladve/awesome-theoretical-cryptoeconomics/README.md

 These models might be related to a "high soundness" model where protocols just don't really have to satisfy good soundbess, but rather soundness can be maybe as high as 1-1/poly(n) (in generall let's say it's 1-eps).
 In this soundness regime, the point is to force the player to deposit x/eps "coins", and then when they do get caught, the amortized penalty over every time they lied comes out to be x.

-Papers in such models: (this is a living document -- add more!)
+Papers in such models: (this is a living document -- add more and open a pull request!)

 1. Rational Sumchecks by Siyao Guo1, Pavel Hubácek, Alon Rosen, and Margarita Vald: https://eprint.iacr.org/2015/1058.pdf